Table of Contents

 Who has home broadband

 As is true of internet adoption more broadly, home broadband adoption varies across demographic groups.
-Racial minorities, older adults, rural residents, and those with lower levels of education and income are less likely to have broadband service at home.
+Racial minorities and those with lower levels of education and income are less likely to have broadband service at home.

 Smartphone dependency over time

-A growing share of Americans now use smartphones as their primary means of online access at home.
-Today, roughly one-in-five American adults are “smartphone-only” internet users – meaning they own a smartphone, but do not have traditional home broadband service.
+There has been a steady decline of those who use smartphones as their primary means of online access at home in recent years.
+Today, 15% of American adults are “smartphone-only” internet users – meaning they own a smartphone, but do not have traditional home broadband service.

 Who is smartphone dependent

-Reliance on smartphones for online access is especially common among younger adults, non-whites and lower-income Americans.
+Reliance on smartphones for online access is especially common among younger adults, lower-income Americans and those with a high school education or less.

 Find out more